 The Irish are renowned for their love of potatoes, and mashed potatoes are a staple in most Irish homes.

-Traditional Irish mashed potatoes are simply delicious, with just the right amount of butter and cream, to make a fluffy, mouth-watering potato dish, perfect for topping with a knob of melting butter or a dollop of savory gravy.
+Traditional mashed potatoes Irish style are simply delicious, with just the right amount of butter and cream, to make a fluffy, mouth-watering potato dish, perfect for topping with a knob of melting butter or a dollop of savory gravy.

 If you’re longing for a heaping spoon of mashed potato on your plate, then you’ve come to the right place, for an easy recipe tutorial, using my not so secret recipe.